What is an Arm processor? Everything you need to know

 Meanwhile, Intel’s x86 CISC (complex instruction set computer) architecture has been traditionally better suited for performance-focused tasks as it can carry out more complex instructions per clock.
 This made them a natural fit for laptops and desktop PCs, which generally see heavier workloads than the likes of smartphones and tablets.

-Laptop manufacturers have previously snubbed Arm-based chips as they require huge amounts of RAM and suffer compatibility issues with Windows operating systems, but that’s all looks to be changing.
-Now RAM is a lot more affordable, and Microsoft has launched Windows 11 which supposedly offers improved support.
+Laptop manufacturers have previously snubbed Arm-based chips as they require huge amounts of RAM and suffer compatibility issues with the Windows operating systems, but that’s all looks to be gradually changing.
+Now RAM is a lot more affordable, and Microsoft is working with Qualcomm to address those compatibility issues.

-We’re now at a stage where manufacturers are selling laptops equipped with Arm-based chips, including Samsung’s Galaxy Book S and Lenovo’s Yoga C630 13.
+We’re now at a stage where manufacturers are selling laptops equipped with Arm-based chips, including Samsung’s Galaxy Book S, Lenovo’s Yoga C630 13 and Microsoft’s Surface Pro 9 5G.
 These laptops flaunt above-average battery life, new ultra-portable designs and support for LTE connectivity, and while the CPU performances weren’t quite as good as Intel x86 counterparts, they were still easily powerful enough for basic tasks such as web browsing, video streaming and word processing.

 But any doubts that Arm can compete with Intel x86 in terms of performance power are slowly being quashed thanks to Apple.
-Its M1, M1 Pro, M1 Max and M1 Ultra processors offer the very best speeds in their respective CPU categories, even when it comes to workstation desktop computers like the Mac Studio.
+Its latest M2 range of processors are competitive with the latest laptop processors from AMD and Intel, and has even leapfrogged the two in terms of power in some instances.

 Such bragging rights, at least in the consumer market, are currently exclusive to Apple.
 If you want a high-powered Windows laptop or PC, you’re still better off avoiding Arm and sticking with an Intel x86 processor from AMD or Intel.

-So while it’s too complicated to say Arm is outright better than Intel x86, there’s no doubt that the former is improving at an accelerated pace and will likely see a far greater presence in the laptop and desktop computer industry in the next few years, while continuing to dominate the smartphone space.
+So while it would be inaccurate to say Arm is outright better than Intel x86, there’s no doubt that the former is improving at an accelerated pace and will likely see a far greater presence in the laptop and desktop computer industry in the next few years, while continuing to dominate the smartphone space.